Off-shell double copy theories in BV: Introduction

 which resembles a Chern-Simons action and satisfies the master equation with symplectic form $\omega = \langle \delta\A , \delta \A\rangle$.
 It is important for the construction that we introduce two more operators $\D$ and $D^\dagger$, obeying similar identities to above as well as $\D \gen+\gen \D=\Box=DD^\dagger +D^\dagger D$, altogether essentially mimicking the K\"ahler identities.
 Then after gauge fixing $\A\in \textrm{Im}(D^\dagger)$, two BRST symmetries emerge in our action, see appendix \ref{a:BRST} where we also discuss an SL(2) freedom in rotating these BRST symmetries.
 Generically, as observed in ref. \cite{Ben-Shahar:2021zww}, the off-shell double copy actions appear to be non-local, however, in cases where 2d YM or 4d BF theories are involved in the double copy, a local action can be found.
 Interestingly, for 4d BF theory we find a one-parameter family of kinematic algebras, giving some additional freedom in defining the double copy action.

 The paper is organized as follows: In Section \ref{s:into-kinematic} we review the results form \cite{Ben-Shahar:2021zww} and we set the notion, following \cite{Ben-Shahar:2024dju}.
-Section \ref{s:CS} takes a fresh look at the construction of Chern-Simons theory in the BV formalism and we stress that we need a differential graded Lie algebra with pairing of degree $-3$.
 In Section \ref{s:BV-double-CS} we offer the BV formulation of the double copy of Chern-Simons theory and explain that the proposal from \cite{Ben-Shahar:2021zww} is the gauge fixed version of this BV construction.
 Moreover, we suggest this double copy theory is related to gravity, in particular to deformations of a flat metric.
 In Section \ref{s:formal-CS} we generalize this construction to a formal Chern-Simons theory and to the double copy of it in flat space.
 As an illustration of the formal construction we present the example of 4D BF theory in Section \ref{s:BF}, which admits different kinematic algebras and correspondingly different realizations of a double copy.
 In Section \ref{s:2DYM} we briefly discuss the double copy of 2D Yang-Mills theory.
 In Section \ref{s:formal} we formalize the construction of double copy theories within the BV formalism.
 The BV formulation of Kodaira-Spencer and K\"ahler gravity fit this framework as we explain in Section \ref{s:KS}.
 We also consider the generalization of these to other dimensions.
 Section \ref{s:end} summarizes the paper and discusses the open questions.